elenarmaroli/faker-app/README.md

 - npm

 ## Design
 The website was fully designed by me.
+It is fully responsive on all types of devices.
 I used Figma for the design and chose a color palette and font.

 ## Project Structure